Generic Name: biotin (oral) (BYE oh tin)

 How should I take biotin?

-It may take 3 to 6 months before the condition of your hair or nails improves when using this medication as directed.
+It may take 3 to 6 months before the condition of your hair or nails improves.

 After you stop using this medication, your nails will likely return to their original condition within 6 to 9 months.